 Tips and Warnings when Removing Paint from Your Garments and Shoes

-Keep in mind, even though you are using household items for paint and stain removal, they may contain some toxic chemicals.
+Keep in mind that even though you are using household items for paint and stain removal, they may contain some toxic chemicals.

-So, it is advisable for you to exercise caution while using them.
+So, you should exercise caution while using them.